-This post is not intended to go through the low-level in’s and out’s of the HLG format – there is already a plethora of information available from the BBC, NHK and ITU as well as associated recommendations.
+This write-up is not intended to go through the low-level in’s and out’s of the HLG format – there is already a plethora of information available from the BBC, NHK and ITU as well as associated recommendations.
 We will instead focus on the specifics around recording and subsequently editing HLG content for delivery to SDR and HDR formats.
-In Part 1 we will focus on Recording content using the HLG format, including the different HLG
+In Part 1 we will focus on Recording content using the HLG format.

 Recording with HLG

 In a lot of documentation, HLG is often referred to in a Display referred context, as an output format for viewing on HDR enabled displays and this aspect alone causes much confusion for users and consumers.
 When considering HLG for recording, we must always consider it in a Scene referred context, as the camera is encoding Linear light to HLG directly from the sensor.
 In order to properly understand and record using Hybrid Log Gamma, we must first look at the ITU-R BT.2100 specification and the ITU-R BT.2408 recommendations.